TimRowe/spring-cloud-examples/README.md

 Project Description (English)
 =========================
+## Project purpose
-Simple examples of Spring Cloud include basic use of components such as Eureaka, Zuul, Ribbon, Feign, etc.
+Simple examples of Spring Cloud include basic use of components such as Eureaka, Zuul, Ribbon, Feign, etc. Let you quickly understand and learn about the Spring Cloud.

 ## A diagram to take you through the world of the Spring Cloud
 ![Alt text](https://github.com/TimRowe/spring-cloud-examples/blob/master/SpringCloud.png)